e271828e/Flight.jl/docs/notes/design/trim_environment_walkthrough.md

 AbstractTerrainField`) so any concrete field type below the bound may be wired — today's `AbstractTerrain` polymorphism moved to the declaration layer.
-The environment's tunables — sea-level temperature and pressure, the wind vector, terrain elevation — are the *atmosphere component's* root slots, which is the register everything else already speaks: conditions write them, `capture` reads them back, linearization can take them as inputs, and the trace header records them.
+The environment's tunables — sea-level temperature and pressure, the wind vector, terrain elevation — are the *atmosphere component's* root inputs, which is the register everything else already speaks: conditions write them, `capture` reads them back, linearization can take them as inputs, and the trace header records them.
 This is what `design_world(ac)` ships, and it is the blessed default for design tasks.

 **(b) Aircraft as root.** Leave the environment faces unconnected.
-Then, by the ordinary rules, each becomes a root input slot — one whose *value* is a handle.
-The `baseline` writes it like any other slot.
+Then, by the ordinary rules, each becomes a root input — one whose *value* is a handle.
+The `baseline` writes it like any other root input.
 Nothing new is
-required: [§4.4][s4-4] handles are immutable values carried by ordinary ports, and a slot holds a value.
+required: [§4.4][s4-4] handles are immutable values carried by ordinary ports, and a root input holds a value.

 Three things are worth stating about the pair.